-The President of the Federal Fiscal Court presides over the court.
-The President is deputized by the Vice-President.
+The President of the Federal Fiscal Court is head of the court.
+He is deputized by the Vice-President.

-As the senior official, the President is responsible for supervising the judges, civil servants and employees working for the Federal Fiscal Court.
+The President is responsible for supervising the judges as administrative issues are concerned and is chief of the court´s staff including civil servants and employees working for the Federal Fiscal Court.

-As a judge the President presides over an expert senate.
-By law, he is also Chairman of the Grand Senate of the Federal Fiscal Court.
-The President is also a member of the Joint Senate of the Supreme Courts of the Federation.
+In his judicial role, the President presides over a senate.
+By law, he is Chairman of the Grand Senate of the Federal Fiscal Court.
+The President is also a member of the Joint Senate of the Federal Supreme Courts.

 Also by law, the President chairs the Presidium of the Federal Fiscal Court.
 The Presidium is an independent central body of judicial self-administration.
 It is primarily responsible for the distribution of official duties among the judges.

 Finally, the President chairs the Presidential Council, a representative body for participation in the appointment or election of judges.

 Curriculum vitae of the President of the Federal Fiscal Court